jhu-data-services/reproducible-research-jupyterlab/README.md

 ### Installing manually with `conda`.

-If you already have the **Conda** pacakge manager installed (which is installed with the Anaconda or Miniconda Python installer), you can use `conda install -c conda-forge jupyterlab` to install JupyterLab.
+If you already have the **Conda** package manager installed (which is installed with the Anaconda or Miniconda Python installer), you can use `conda install -c conda-forge jupyterlab` to install JupyterLab.

 ### Installing with `pip`
 If you would prefer to use Python's default package manager **pip**, use `pip install jupyterlab` to install JupyterLab.